-- a.
-Partially or completely unerupted impacted teeth; - b.
-A tooth root without the extraction of the entire tooth (this does not include root canal therapy); or - c.
-The gums and tissues of the mouth when not performed in connection with the extraction or repair of teeth. - 4.
-Accident-related dental services to treat an injury to sound, natural teeth and to repair (not replace) sound, natural teeth.
-The following conditions apply: - Coverage is limited to a. services initiated within 6 months of the date of the injury and received within 24 months from the later of: - i.
+- Partially or completely unerupted impacted teeth; or - A tooth root without the extraction of the entire tooth (this does not include root canal therapy); or - c.The gums and tissues of the mouth when not performed in connection with the extraction or repair of teeth. - Accident-related dental services to treat an injury to sound, natural teeth and to repair (not replace) sound, natural teeth.
+The following conditions apply: - a.
+Coverage is limited to services initiated within 6 months of the date of the injury and received within 24 months from the later of: - i.
 The date you are first covered under the Policy; or - ii.
-The date of the injury b.
-A sound natural tooth means a tooth (including supporting structures) that is free from disease that would prevent continual function of the tooth for at least one year.
-In case of primary baby teeth, the tooth must have a life expectancy of one year.
+The date of the injury